liveoak-io/liveoak-example-chat-android/README.md

 ### Building from the Command Line

-From the command line, within the chat-android directory, run the following:
+From the command line, within the liveoak-example-chat-android directory, run the following:

 ```
 $export ANDROID_HOME=/path/where/your/Android/SDK/is/installed